Cannabis Research FAQ

 All other CSU and CSUDH requirements for submission of contract and grant proposals at CSUDH apply as well.

-15. What about involving representatives of the marijuana industry in educational/extracurricular activies on campus?
+15. What about involving representatives of the marijuana industry in educational/extracurricular activities on campus

 Conferences or classes that provide information on cannabis research and that are held by members of the scientific community are appropriate.
 While courses such as crop cultivation in general (not focused on a particular crop) may have educational value, it is not appropriate for CSUDH to offer a course, sponsor lectures, or host conferences that focus on growing, distributing, or marketing marijuana.
 Because cultivation and sale of marijuana is still illegal under federal law, it is also not appropriate to have representatives of a marijuana business lead classes, sponsor student clubs or events, organize field trips, or to permit students to otherwise engage in commercial activities in the marijuana industry.